Small Group Health Insurance – Arizona

 ICHRA

-Reimburse employees tax-advantaged for individual ACA plans.
+Reimburse employees for individual ACA plans.
 Create classes (full-time, part-time, location) to tailor allowances—great for distributed teams.

 QSEHRA